SunGard-Labs/sg-protractor-tools/README.md

 ## Examples

-The [examples](examples) folder contains an example application with e2e tests that showcase how to use this library with Protractor.
+The [example](example) folder contains an example application with e2e tests that showcase how to use this library with Protractor.

 ## Documentation